 If there’s a theme, it’s crisis, anxiety – dread and self-appraisal in the face of death.

 Buried is David Spencer’s monologue recounting his father’s wartime experiences.
-Performed by James Demaine, the character’s grandson, complete with full ire-rich brogue, it begins with Max, buried in the rubble of a Salerno hotel following a German attack.
+Performed by James Demaine, the character’s grandson, complete with top-of-the-morning accent, it begins with Max, buried in the rubble of a Salerno hotel following a German attack.
 From there we bounce around his life, listening to his earnest (and simple) reflections on faith, sex, patriotism, and death.
 The programme notes talk about something called “the molecular theory of fiction”.
 To you and me that’s the uncontroversial idea that fiction fills the gaps left by memory’s partial rendering of events.
 Theatre adds its own unreal dimension, you might think – a heightening of sense, retroactive sentiment, but it’s a committed performance from Demaine; a portrait of a life, albeit one painted using broad strokes.

 Max Saunders-Singer’s Graceland, the most enjoyable play of the evening, is a darkly-comic one act drama, pitting Anthony Cozens’ dissembled chemistry teacher against an inquisitive and unruly class who’ve heard some lewd rumours about his personal life.
 To say more would spoil the show’s moments of pathos and revelation, but it’s a succinct and morbidly funny portrayal of an emasculated man, with an inherited inferiority complex, battling against the callous judgement of the kids, and his failure to inculcate in them, and perhaps anyone, the values of curiosity and propriety that one senses shaped the character’s youthful (now comprehensively crushed) idealism.
 Saunders-Singer wrote the piece on the back of a memory in which he and his peers “destroyed” a Maths supply teacher.
-Given her former subject, it’s unlikely she’d take any comfort from the artistic afterthought.
+It’s unlikely she’d take any comfort from the artistic afterthought.